 How to Start a Diesel Truck in Cold Weather: Top Tips

 It’s bad enough that it’s a cold and miserable day – now your diesel truck won’t start!
 Thankfully, with some know-how and preparation, you can minimize the downtime and get it running again.
-Here are a few helpful tips on how to start a diesel truck in cold weather to make sure you are able to get on the road to deliver your loads sooner and earn money for your business.
+Here are a few helpful tips on how to start a cold diesel engine to make sure you are able to get on the road to deliver your loads sooner and earn money for your business.

 Why a Diesel Truck Won’t Start in Cold Weather

-How to Start a Diesel Truck in the Winter
+How to Start a Diesel Truck in Cold Weather

-The key in terms of how to start a diesel truck in the winter is being able to heat up the engine in order for the fuel to ignite.
+The key in terms of how to start a diesel truck in cold weather and provide cold cranking amps to start your diesel engine is being able to heat up the engine in order for the fuel to ignite.
 There are a number of things you can do to ensure that you can quickly get your diesel engine to temperature and save yourself time and aggravation.
 We will start with the three main engine heating methods, but also include a list of things to keep in mind — tricks we have been told about or have discovered during our years in business helping owner-operators of trucking businesses.

 Heating Methods When You Have Trouble Starting a Diesel Truck

-There are three main methods to heat up your diesel engine when you are having trouble starting your diesel truck in the cold: glow plugs, block heater, and intake heater.
+There are three main methods to heat it up when it’s too cold for a diesel engine and you are having trouble starting your diesel truck in the cold: glow plugs, block heater, and intake heater.
 It is smart to know what hardware you have, and make sure you have alternatives if you need to make a long road trip in cold weather.

 Powered through the truck battery, glow plugs look and act like the spark plugs of a gas engine, though they work a little differently.
 Turn the key to run but not start the engine.
 Glow plugs can take a few seconds to a full minute to get to temperature, at which point, the “Glow Plug Wait to Start” indicator light will turn off.
 If the ignition still takes more than 30 seconds to turn over, turn your key to run again until you see the indicator light again.
 Then let the glow plugs warm up again before trying again.